codeCorruption/HoneywordsM/ProVerif/README.txt

 HoneywordsM/ProVerif

-This folder contains the formal models of the Honeywords System's protocols mentioned in the paper "A Secure Honeywords System Despite a Code-Corrupted Login Server".
+This folder contains the formal models of the Honeywords System's protocols mentioned in the paper "A Secure Honeywords System Despite a Code-Corrupted Login Server" and those addressed in the extended version "A Critical Security Analysis of the Password-based Authentication Honeywords System Under Code-Corruption Attack".
 The code is intended to be analysed using the ProVerif verifier (http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
 It contains also the results of the automatic verification of the source models.

 ----------------------
 FILES

-In the 'src' folder:

- + originalHw.pv : The code of the model described in section "5.1 Analysis of the original Honeywords System protocol".
-It corresponds to the original Honeywords system, as proposed in [1].
- + newProtocolOTP.pv : The model of the solution proposed in Section 4 of the paper 255.
-This code is used for the analysis in section "5.2 Analysis of the new protocol"
- + newProtocolOTPnotAtomic.pv : A modified version of the model in 'newProtocolOTP.pv'; here, the HC processes multiple requests of LS in parallel.
-This code is mentioned in section "5.2 Analysis of the new protocol"

-In the 'Results' folder:

- + traceCodCorr.pdf contains the attack found in the verification of "originalHw.pv"
- + traceNotAtomic.pdf contains the attack found in the verification of "newProtocolOTPnotAtomic.pv"
+The 'src' folder contains the models related to the Authentication protocols discussed in the paper published by ICISSP.
+'Results' includes the attack traces found for the models in 'src'.

+In 'ccis18' are the formal models for the Setup and Change of password protocols addressed in the extended version, including the attacks found.

 -----------------------------